AdobeDocs/experience-manager-65.en/help/forms/using/create-form-data-model.md

 >[!NOTE]
 >
-> You can use the created SharePoint List configuration in an Adaptive Form, to save data or generated Document of Record in a SharePoint List.
-Refer to [create a Form Data Model using Microsoft® SharePoint List configuration](/help/forms/using/configuring-submit-actions.md#create-a-sharepoint-list-configuration), for detailed steps
+> You can create and use the SharePoint List configuration using Form Data Model in an Adaptive Form, to save data or generated Document of Record in a SharePoint List.
+Refer to [Connect an Adaptive Form to Microsoft® SharePoint List](/help/forms/using/configuring-submit-actions.md#create-a-sharepoint-list-configuration), for detailed steps.